garfix/richard-readthedocs/docs/source/language/names.md

 ## Compound noun names

 This section is about compound nouns like "sodium chloride", used as proper nouns, when the class of the entity is to be inferred from the name.
 In the case of "sodium chloride", that it is a cloride.
-You can infer this by using an inference ("inf").
+You can infer this by using an inference ("dialog").

 ~~~python
 # proper noun